 Best Practices of Diversity Management

-Organizations can implement these best practices to maintain a competitive business advantage and also capitalize on the potential of its diverse workforce.
+Organizations can implement these best practices to maintain a competitive business advantage and also capitalize on the potential of their diverse workforce.
 The following are the best practices that an organization can implement:

 1. Commitment from top management